 Want to get legal experience while in law school?
-Become a UB student.
+Become a UBalt student.

-UB Law students learn in the classroom and in the real world.
-Every UB Law student is required to complete six credits of experiential learning.
+UBalt Law students learn in the classroom and in the real world.
+Every UBalt Law student is required to complete six credits of experiential learning.
 Many complete more.

 The EXPLOR program is your first step into the legal community.